 How has the Hormuz closure affected Saudi Arabia’s oil exports?

 Saudi Arabia has lost access to its primary Gulf export terminals at Ras Tanura and Jubail, forcing Aramco to redirect shipments through the Red Sea port of Yanbu.
+By March 27, Aramco had shut down four supergiant offshore oil fields as Gulf rigs went dark.
 The east-west Petroline pipeline can move approximately 5 million barrels per day, but this falls short of the Kingdom’s pre-war export capacity of 7.5 million barrels per day.
-Aramco has cut oil supply to Asian customers for a second consecutive month as a result.
+Aramco has cut oil supply to Asian customers for a second consecutive month.

 Could the Hormuz toll become permanent?

-Iran’s parliament is actively reviewing legislation that would formalize transit fees on all nations using the strait for oil, LNG, food, and commodity shipments.
-Acting President Mohammad Mokhber has endorsed the concept as a way to reshape Iran’s role from a sanctioned state to a regional power.
-If enacted, the toll would represent the first permanent sovereign charge on an international strait in modern maritime history.
+Iran’s parliament is finalizing legislation that would formalize transit fees on all nations using the strait for oil, LNG, food, and commodity shipments.
+The bill, being prepared by the Majlis Civil Affairs Committee, would recognize Tehran’s “sovereignty, dominance and supervision” over the waterway.
+A parliamentary vote was expected in late March or early April 2026.
+If enacted, it would represent the first permanent sovereign charge on an international strait in modern maritime history.